vgmstream/vgmstream/README.md

 ### Demuxed videos
-vgmstream also supports audio from videos, but usually must be demuxed (extracted without modification) first, since vgmstream doesn't attempt to support them.
+vgmstream also supports audio from videos, but usually must be demuxed (extracted without modification) first, since vgmstream doesn't attempt to support most of them (it does support a few video formats as-is though).

-The easiest way to do this is using VGMToolBox's "Video Demultiplexer" option for common game video formats (`.bik`, `.vp6`, `.pss`, `.pam`, `.pmf`, `.usm`, `.xmv`, etc).
+The easiest way to do this is using *VGMToolBox*'s "Video Demultiplexer" option for common game video formats (`.bik`, `.vp6`, `.pss`, `.pam`, `.pmf`, `.usm`, `.xmv`, etc).

 For standard videos formats (`.avi`, `.mp4`, `.webm`, `.m2v`, `.ogv`, etc) not supported